asciphx/ThinkTs/README.md

 8. routes: ` output the route file to view.
 Each controller will create one`

 ## Other
-> Built by the world's first great God, Asciphx
+> Built by the world's first great teaser, Asciphx
 > Please wait this project will generate a blog project